Saturday, February 21st from 11 am - 4 pm

 NOTE: A full performance schedule and details will be added.

-Artsy Antifreeze at The Plant will conclude with a series of musical performances from William Crosley Bennett, Aquil Charlton, and Andy Slater & Meesh Sara Fradkin at the Whiner Beer Tap Room.
+Artsy Antifreeze at The Plant will conclude with a series of musical performances at the Whiner Beer Tap Room.

-NOTE: This is an open tap room so folks will be eating and drinking without masks
+NOTE: This is an open tap room, so folks will be eating and drinking without masks

 Moving around, stimming, making noise, etc are welcome and encouraged during all perfromances and events.
 Please feel free to bring any access tools that might help you feel as comfortable as possible during the day, including, but not limited to; ear defenders/plugs, fidget tools, headphones, etc. Some of the performances will include loud, sometimes overlapping noises.
 If at anytime these become overwhelming, volunteers are available to direct you to quiet zones.